Learn about the threats that are coming our way. Get ready with CISCO UMBRELLA.Maria Cruz Alcocer

 - Back up your data frequently and try the restore procedures.

-- Conduct a security analysis of the microservice, cloud service, and application management systems.
+- Perform a security analysis of the microservice, cloud service, and application management systems.

 Strategic security enhancements must be made, like never before, and investments in technology to incorporate best practices to reduce exposure to emerging risks.